Amazon Prime Day Sales Data ( 2015 to 2026 Data)

-Amazon's 11th Prime Day kicked off on July 8, 2025, and it turned out to be the biggest one yet.
-Shoppers spent a massive $24.1 billion during the four-day event, marking a 60% jump compared to 2024.
-This year's Prime Day lasted longer, saw more sellers joining in, and faced tougher ad competition throughout the sale.
+This year, Amazon's 12th Prime Day kicked off on June 23, and it turned out to be the biggest one yet.
+Shoppers spent a massive $26.4 billion during the four-day event, marking a 9.3% jump compared to 2025.
+This year's Prime Day ran a full four days, saw more sellers joining in, and faced tougher ad competition throughout the sale.

-Let's dive into the key highlights and stats from Prime Day 2025.
+Let’s dive into the key highlights and stats from Prime Days over the years and know the customer behaviour data.

 Amazon Prime Day Sales Data Highlights

-Over 88% of Amazon Prime customers shopped during Prime Day 2025.
-That is equivalent to 152.24 million shoppers.
+It is estimated that 91% of Amazon Prime customers shopped during the four-day Prime Day 2026 sale.
+That is equivalent to 182 million shoppers.

 People purchase an Amazon Prime subscription just to enjoy access to the sale every year.